Outdoor Lighting Installation Cost and Pricing Guide

 Here are common design features and upgrades/add-ons found in the purchase of a landscape lighting system:

-- Home lighting to accent the architecture of the house
+- Home lighting to accent the home architecture

 - 2nd story lighting and dormer lighting